tomatuxtemple/objectivedesign/Vocabulary.md

 Ad hoc actions are:
 *	Always compiled with use of [user object](#user-and-system-object) or it's special case, [system object](#user-and-system-object).
 *	One of two ways (together with [views](#views)) to browse "Objective D" applications.
-*	Triggers for new actions when completed, therefore ad hoc actions are usually [chained](#chained-actions) with following up actions.
+*	Triggers for new actions when completed, therefore ad hoc actions can be [chained](#chained-actions) with following up actions.
 *	Part of the [smalltalk](#smalltalk) (together with chained actions and within one use case).

 - [x] Add description